Food and Champagne Pairing Dinner with Chef Kirk Westaway

 Author: Jeannie Cho Lee

-Krug supports a very special dining room in Hong Kong, called the Krug Room, hidden by the kitchen of the Mandarin Oriental hotel.
-In this narrow, small room that fits around 12 comfortably with views straight into the kitchen, one is spoiled by a special chef’s menu on each occasion.
-This month, talented chef Kirk Westaway from England mans the kitchen for a week.
+The Krug Room is an intimate, very special dining room in Hong Kong hidden beside the kitchen of the Mandarin Oriental Hotel.
+In this small, elegant room that seats around 12 people comfortably with views straight into the kitchen, the menu changes frequently depending on the occasion.
+During the last week of November 2017, talented chef Kirk Westaway from England took over the kitchen for a week.
 Westaway also happens to be Krug’s ambassador and so while he is in Hong Kong, he as chosen to pair 4 different Krug champagnes with his dishes.

 The purpose of the pairing is to show the versatility of Krug and combine it with the modern, flavorful dishes created by Westaway.
 What was most impressive about this pairing was the three different cuvee editions we enjoyed.
 For those unfamiliar with Krug’s edition, it is a way of marking the series of non vintage Krug wines that are released in the market.
 Since last year, Krug non vintage carries in the front label, the edition number and each subsequent wines receive a different number.